obeli-sk/obelisk/ROADMAP.md

 Can listen to a HTTP stream and trigger an execution.
 Could be used to monitor MQTT, UDP etc.

-## Heterogenous join sets, allowing one join set to combine multiple function signatures and delays
+## feat: Heterogenous join sets, allowing one join set to combine multiple function signatures and delays

-## Expose network configuration for activities, webhooks
+## feat: Expose network configuration for activities, webhooks
 Enable allow/deny lists of remote hosts.

-## Keepalives for activities, extending the lock until completion
+## feat: Keepalives for activities, extending the lock until completion

+## feat: Request stack trace at any point of the workflow log

 ## Future ideas
 * Interactive CLI for execution management
 * External activities gRPC API
-* OpenAPI activity generator
-* Spawning processes from WASM activities, reading their outputs
-* Backpressure: Limits on pending queues, or an eviction strategy, slow down on `LimitReached`
 * External executors support - starting executions solely based on WIT exports.
 External executors must share write access to the sqlite database.
+* OpenAPI, GraphQL activity generator
+* Backpressure: Limits on pending queues, or an eviction strategy, slow down on `LimitReached`
 * Labels restricting workflows/activities to executors
 * Periodic scheduling
 * [Deadline propagation](https://sre.google/sre-book/addressing-cascading-failures)
 * [Cancellation propagation](https://sre.google/sre-book/addressing-cascading-failures)
 * Queue capacity setting, adding backpressure to execution submission
 * Ability to simulate behaviour of the system with injected failures
-* Notify activities.
+* (Manual) Notify activities.
 When called, thir return value must be supplied via an API endpoint.
 * An API for listing executions with their open notify activities.
 * Read only query function that can be called during an await point or after execution finishes.
 * Optional stdout,stderr persistence / forwarding